 This method is completely for testing and learning purpose only.
 You can’t use OS X on VMware workstation for full utilization of all features.

 Install VMware Tools on OS X 10.9 Mavericks

 Attach darwin.iso to virtual machine’s CD drive.
-Once it’s mounted, run install VMware tools to start installation.
+Once it’s mounted, run install VMware tools to start the installation.

 VMware tools will slightly improve the video performance and mouse integration.
 Even full screen option will be enabled.

 But the overall display performance is very poor as OS X machine can’t access the physical hardware resources directly.

 Here is the working OS X 10.9 Mavericks on VMware workstation with Windows 8 ( full screen view enabled).